shabbirabdul/Project-Pipeline3/README.md

 ##### Deployment Configuration

 A post build step has been configured to deploy the artifacts generated after build step.
 The post build step undeploys and redeploys the application on Tomcat sever.
-The application is automatically undeployed and deployed using by creating a manager user in Tomcat.
+A 'Manager' user is created on tomcat server to facilitate deployment.
+Remote deployments can be done on tomcat by adding the following lines of code in tomcat-users.xml

 ![alt text] (https://github.ncsu.edu/github-enterprise-assets/0000/2100/0000/0769/63c11a14-e3a6-11e4-9993-f360ed5067aa.png)